Lolindhir/PnP/src/assets_raw/Rules/Classes/Ranger.md

 ### Level 6: Roving [none]
 Your Speed increases by 10 feet while you aren't wearing Heavy armor.
-You also have a Climb Speed and a Swim Speed equal to your Speed.
+You, and creatures of your choice traveling with you, do not suffer penalties for traveling at a Normal or Fast pace.

 ### Level 9: Expertise [none]